PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 !!! tip

     If you access the landing page using any URL not of the format `http://pkscope-{machine-name}.local`, then the landing page will suggest its own machine-specific URL for you to try opening; you can see that in the above screenshot, which shows a yellow information box with the URL for the PlanktoScope used to make that screenshot.
-You should try opening it to see if it works in your web browser, and you may want to bookmark it for future reference for the reasons discussed in the warnings listed earlier in this section of the documentation.
+You should try opening your PlanktoScope's machine-specific URL to see if it works in your web browser, and you may want to bookmark it for future reference for the reasons discussed in the warnings listed earlier in this section of the documentation.

 You should click on the "Node-RED dashboard" link; this will open a new tab with the primary interface for operating your PlanktoScope.
 Once you have opened the Node-RED dashboard, you should proceed to our [User interface guide](user-interface.md) to understand how to use it.